 - Urinalysis - albumin to creatinine ratio (ACR), hematuria

-- Test for blood chemistry - potassium, sodium, creatinine/estimated glomerular filtration rate (eGFR)
+- Blood chemistry - potassium, sodium, creatinine/estimated glomerular filtration rate (eGFR)

-- Test for type 2 diabetes - fasting blood glucose OR hemoglobin A1c level
+- Fasting blood glucose or hemoglobin A1c level

 - Electrocardiogram (ECG) standard 12-lead

 Administer a Cardiovascular Risk Assessment using one of the several assessment tools available, including the Framingham Risk Score ( for patients age ≤74), Qrisk risk calculator (for patients age ≤84), Absolute CVD Risk/Benefit Calculator (for patients age ≤80).
 It is recommended to be familiar with at least one of the tools to predict CVD risk.